mohamedhafizelhaj/AWS-Serverless-Contact-Form/README.md

 ### Lambda Function

-We have one lambda function, send emails, which is integrated with our only one API gateway endpoint (POST /send), it has a resourced-based policy attached to it that allows API gateway to call it, and has a role that permits it to call SES for sending the emails.
+We have one lambda function, send emails, which is integrated with our only one API gateway endpoint (POST /send), it has a resource-based policy attached to it that allows API gateway to call it, and has a role that permits it to call SES for sending the emails.

 ### Simple Email Service (SES)

-Amazon SES is what is used to actually sending the emails.
+Amazon SES is what is used to actually send the emails.

 ### Security and Monitoring

 #### Identity and Access Management (IAM)

 IAM is used to manage permissions for resources and ensure secure access control.
-To adhere with the least privilege principle, a permission boundary is used where applicable.
+To enforce the least privilege principle, a permission boundary is used where applicable.

 #### CloudTrail